Foreign and Commonwealth Office

 Can the Foreign Secretary confirm that in the past week three women human rights activists have been released conditionally on bail in Saudi Arabia?
 What are the Government doing to press for the release and discharge of other women in prison?

 I had not heard that report, but it would be excellent news.
-I can reassure the hon.
+I can reassure the right hon.
 Lady that I raised the issue when I met the Saudi Foreign Minister on my recent visit.
 We have asked to have access to the trials, but that has been denied.
 We continue to follow the case very carefully and press it at every opportunity.

 We are concerned by the recent violence in Israel and Gaza, and we welcome the Egyptian efforts to de-escalate the situation.
 At the UN Security Council on 26 March, the UK condemned the rocket attacks, which injured two British-Israeli citizens.
 We regret the loss of life, including the death of four children in protests over the weekend—mercifully, fears of major violence were not realised.
 Our diplomats in the region urge all parties to continue to demonstrate restraint in the tense days that lie ahead.

 I thank the Minister for his response and associate myself with his comments.
 Last month, more than 60 rockets were fired from Gaza towards Israel.
-Two were intercepted above Tel Aviv, while another destroyed a residence in central Israel that was occupied by a British-Israeli family, resulting in injuries, including an injury to a six-month-old baby.
+Two were intercepted above Tel Aviv, while another destroyed a residence in central Israel that was occupied by a British-Israeli family, resulting in injuries, including to a six-month-old baby.
 What steps are the Government taking to support our ally, Israel, as it fights this terrorist attack on the country?

 I think we all recognise that Israel is an important strategic partner for the United Kingdom and that we need to collaborate actively on issues of defence, security and intelligence.
 In October 2018, the Government launched the UK-Israel counter-terrorism dialogue to share best practice and insights on a wide range of capabilities.
 We are now committed to holding such a dialogue annually, which will help to complement the already strong operational relationship between our countries.